Crunchyroll Anime Awards

 The Crunchyroll Anime Awards, also known simply as The Anime Awards, are awards given annually by the anime streaming service Crunchyroll to recognize the best anime of the previous year.
 Announced in December 2016, the awards were first presented in January 2017.
 Crunchyroll describes it as a "global event that recognizes the anime shows, characters, and artists that fans around the world love most."

 The Anime Awards were originally held in California in the United States.
 In 2023, the Awards moved to the Grand Prince Hotel New Takanawa in Tokyo, Japan for the 7th ceremony and have been held there ever since.
-The most recent ceremony was the 9th ceremony, held on May 25, 2025, where Solo Leveling won the Anime of the Year award.
+The most recent ceremony was the 10th ceremony, held on May 23, 2026, where the eighth and final season of My Hero Academia won the Anime of the Year award.

 Process

 The awards have two rounds of voting.
 Initially, each judge will submit up to five potential candidates for each category.
 Six candidates that received the highest amount of nominations from this round will be included in the final list for the next round, which is a one-week public voting.
-Winners for each category are determined by the most amount of judge and public votes weighted in a 70:30 ratio respectively since at least the 6th edition.
+Winners for each category are determined by the most judge and public votes weighted in a 70:30 ratio respectively since at least the 6th edition.

 For the first six editions of the awards, any anime that was produced primarily in Japan and released legally on television, cinema, or online from January to December of the previous year were eligible for nomination.
 The eligibility period was changed for the 7th and 8th editions, from October of the previous two years (Fall season) to September of the previous year (Summer season).
 However, in December 2024, Crunchyroll announced that starting from the 10th edition onwards, the eligibility period will return to its previous format of eligibility from January to December, with the eligibility period for the 9th edition covering October 2023 to December 2024 to accommodate the change in format.
 Eligible nominations for non-Japanese VA Performance are based on the initial release of the dub irrespective of when the anime was originally released.

 The set of categories that will be presented varies for each edition, with categories added, removed, or otherwise renamed.
 The 9th edition, for example, featured 32 categories.